 Women’s Health Physiotherapy Appointment FAQs

-Q: What Do You Need To Bring To Your Women’s Health Appointment?
+Q: What Should You Bring To Your Women’s Health Appointment?

-A: Please bring any information regarding your condition from your GP, medical specialists or other health care providers with you to your appointment.
-You will also need to arrive 10 minutes before your appointment to fill out some paperwork.
-Alternatively, we can email information to you before your appointment.
+A: Please bring any information about your condition from your GP, medical specialists, or other healthcare providers to your appointment.
+Arrive 10 minutes early to complete paperwork.
+Alternatively, we can email you information before your appointment.

-Q: Will the Information That You Provide During Your Appointment Remain Confidential?
+Q: Will Your Appointment Information Be Kept Confidential?

-Q: Is Your Women’s Health Physiotherapy Appointment Claimable Under Private Health Insurance?
+Q: Can You Claim Women’s Health Physiotherapy Under Private Health Insurance?

-Q: Is Your Appointment Covered Under An EPC/Medicare Referral?
+Q: Is Your Appointment Covered by EPC/Medicare Referral?

 Women’s Health Conditions